Skip to main content

 Twice a week, on a fixed schedule:

-1. Bump the version in dev, then merge dev → staging.
+1. Merge dev → staging.
 Leave it ~1 day for soak tests.
+Each staging push publishes a release candidate (see below).

 2. The day after the soak, merge staging → main.
 The release workflow tags and publishes from main automatically.